SPontadit/LuxUmbra/README.md

 ## **Editor**

+The editor is build with Omar Cornut's "dear imgui" library.

 + **Change Scenes:** Change the current scene by click on the radio butons at the top of the editor.
 + **Post-Process:**
   + *Debug:* Show tone mapping, FXAA, SSAO or direct color only on the left part of the screen.
 The "percent" slider allows moving the white line that split the screen.